In this tutorial, I will explain the difference between a static website and a dynamic website.

 Sometimes, dynamic websites can also be a little bit harder to set up.
 It requires a lot of configuration that needs to go on in the server.

-You have to have a server capable of hosting your dynamic website, and depending on what language is used to write the site or which software it uses, it could be different.
+You have to have a server capable of hosting your dynamic website.
+Depending on what language is used to write the site or which software it uses, it could be different.

 They can be a little bit expensive.
 The cost will depend on the complexity and the power of your site.
 A high-end dynamic website can be costly to maintain.